-Promotion of intercultural dialogue is a relevant issue in Croatia and appears on the agenda of cultural, media, educational and social policies.
+Promotion of intercultural dialogue is a relevant issue in Croatia and is present within the agenda of cultural, media, educational and social policies.
 However, there are no explicitly formulated policies for the promotion of intercultural dialogue nor is there a special fund or support scheme.
-It is important to note that due to recent Croatian history and the consequences of the Homeland war, the issue of integration and re-integration of minorities, coexistence, as well as resettlement of refugees and displaced persons have been for some time very high on the list of political priorities.
+It is important to note that due to recent Croatian history and the consequences of the Homeland war, the issue of integration and re-integration of minorities, coexistence, as well as resettlement of refugees and displaced persons have been continuously high on the list of political priorities, but still remain an open issue.
 It should be mentioned that Croatia is not a country receiving any substantial number of immigrants other than those from neighbouring countries.
 This is why the issue of intercultural dialogue within the country remains largely an issue of social integration and creating equal opportunities for all minorities.
-The recent migrant crisis opened up the issue of changing asylum and migration policies but no specific measures relating to intercultural dialogue have been made.
+The recent migrant crisis opened up issues of the changing of the asylum and migration policies but no specific measures especially relating to intercultural dialogue have been made.

-There are numerous NGOs and initiatives, both on national and regional levels, focussing on issues of intercultural dialogue.
+There are a number of NGOs and initiatives, both on national and regional levels, focusing on issues of intercultural dialogue.
 Examples of good practice that continue each year include:

 - BEJAHAD – Jewish cultural scene – a project that has been taking place for more than ten years.
 The programme consists of a week-long series of cultural programmes, activities and debates where, every year, the Jewish community invites one of the other minority groups from the region as well as a Jewish community from one of the European countries to cooperate in the organisation of this programme.

 - Literary seminar “The Days of Vladan Desnica” named after a famous Croatian writer of Serbian nationality.
-The seminar promotes intercultural dialogues through debates about literature and broader topics.
+The seminar promotes intercultural dialogue through debates about literature and broader topics.

 - Since 2006, “Days of Serbian Culture” organised by the Serbian Cultural Association “Prosvjeta” present contemporary Serbian culture during a week-long festival in Zagreb.